 "Thanks.
 You're all right, Mako!"
 The two duelists exchanged a high five.

-Ishizu had seen the evil plot concocted by Marik and the evil spirit of the ring with her millennium necklace, and was very disturbed by it.
+Ishizu had seen the evil plot concocted by Marik and the evil spirit of the ring with her millennium necklace, and got an uneasy feeling from it.
 'Now is the time to find my last challenge.'
 She found the two men in charge of the museum.
 "I must take an extended leave of absence.
 Once again, thank you for allowing me to work here.
 It has been an honor," she said.

 "It has been our pleasure to have you, Ms. Ishtar, and we hope you will honor us with your work again."